georgevenven/tweety_bert/readme.md

 * **`spec_parameters`**: Parameters used for spectrogram generation (e.g., `step_size`, `nfft`).
 * **`syllable_labels` (optional)**: Time intervals for each labeled syllable, keyed by label ID.

-Typically, a separate song detection tool (like the one potentially in `src/TweetyNET.py` or `scripts/whisperseg.py`) is used to generate this JSON.

 ### Generating the Song Detection JSON (Recommended)

 This repository includes a wrapper script `detect_song.py` to simplify the process of generating the required JSON file using the [TweetyNet Song Detector](https://github.com/georgevenven/tweety_net_song_detector).